dotnet/csharplang/proposals/low-level-struct-improvements.md

     readonly ref T _field;
     int _length;

-    // This constructor does not exist today however will be added as a
+    // This constructor does not exist today but will be added as a part
-    // part of changing Span<T> to have ref fields.
+    // of changing Span<T> to have ref fields.
 It is a convenient, and
     // safe, way to create a length one span over a stack value that today
     // requires unsafe code.
     public Span(ref T value)